haothitran/etheirys/docs/relics/zodiac-weapons.md

 !!! summary "Cost"
     - 60 Allagan Tomestones of Poetics for Thavnairian Mist (20 each x3)

-1. Travel Mor Dhona and speak with [Auriana](https://na.finalfantasyxiv.com/lodestone/playguide/db/shop/27773b8b4a7/) (`X:22.7, Y:6.6`).
+1. Purchase Thavnairian Mist (x3) for 20 Poetics each for a total of 60 Poetics.
-    - Purchase Thavnairian Mist (x3) for 20 Allagan Tomestones of Poetics each for a total of 60 Allagan Tomestones of Poetics.
+    - Sold by [Auriana](https://na.finalfantasyxiv.com/lodestone/playguide/db/shop/27773b8b4a7/) (Mor Dhona, `X:22.7, Y:6.6`) > `Special Arms` > `Others`
-    - Select dialogue option: `Allagan Tomestones of Poetics (Special Arms)` > `Others`
+    - Sold by Rowena's Representatives in main cities > `Combat Supplies` > `Special Arms Materials`
-2. In North Shroud, use the furnace (`X:30.4, Y:20`) near Gerolt to combine your base relic weapon with the Thavnairian Mists.
+2. Use the furnace (North Shroud, `X:30.4, Y:20`) to combine your base relic weapon with the Thavnairian Mists.
 3. Congratulations!
 You have completed this stage.

 ## 3. Atma

 1. Speak with Gerolt with your relic weapon equipped.
 2. Speak with [Jalzahn](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/cd1713e6dc7/) (`X:29.5, Y:19.6`).
-3. Collect 12 varieties of Atma crystals from successfully completing FATEs in specific zones.
+3. Collect 12 types of Atma crystals from successfully completing FATEs in specific zones.
-4. Report back to Jalzahn:
+4. Report back to Jalzahn.
     - Unequip your relic weapon.
     - Have the 12 types of Atma crystals in your inventory.
     - Select dialogue option: `Relic Weapon Zenith Enhancement`